About our School

 The mission of the TTUHSC El Paso GSBS is to educate the next generation of scientists and health-related professionals by providing a dynamic research environment oriented to satisfy the learning needs of a multicultural group of students by fostering creativity and discovery.

 The M.S. in Biomedical Sciences program provides foundational coursework in the areas of biochemistry, cell biology, and genetics, in addition to elective courses that explore specialized topics, recent advances, and current literature within the field.
 Instruction in these areas is provided by expert researchers and educators affiliated with the GSBS and the Paul L. Foster School of Medicine (PLFSOM).

 The diverse laboratory environments, as well as access to the newest technological equipment and research techniques, help to emphasize the superior and competitive training environment within the Department of Biomedical Sciences.

 Furthermore, students are expected to engage in a mentored research project, as well as publication(s) for prominent peer-reviewed scientific journals.

-    The Department of Biomedical Sciences is organized into four Centers of Emphasis (cancer research, diabetes and metabolism, infectious disease, and neuroscience) exploring the dynamics of cancer cell biology, HIV, West Nile Virus, influenza, nanomedicine, population genetics of psychiatric disorders, degenerative neurological diseases, and genetics of the special senses.
+The Department of Biomedical Sciences is organized into four Centers of Emphasis — cancer research, diabetes and metabolism, infectious diseases, and neuroscience — collectively exploring the dynamics of cancer cell biology, human immunodeficiency virus (HIV), West Nile virus, influenza, nanomedicine, population genetics of psychiatric disorders, degenerative neurological diseases, and genetics of the special senses.